As a food blogger, beautiful photos of your recipes are the way to get noticed online.

 Kitchen Bouquet is used for browning and seasoning meat.
 It is a liquid product composed of caramel colour and seasonings.
 It is an American product, but most countries have an equivalent.
 If you can’t find such a product, soy sauce also works very well.

-Add it to the water drop by drop until you get it to a realistic shade.
+Add it to the water drop by drop until you get a realistic shade.
 A little goes a long way.

-Place a smaller cup or dish behind your subject.
+Put a smaller cup or dish behind your subject.
 You will have to position your camera so it doesn’t show.
-This means you will likely be shooting your scene straight on.
+This means you have to be shooting your scene straight on.

 Boil some water in a kettle and when your camera is set up and ready to go, pour the boiling water into the cup behind your coffee or tea and take the picture.

-A better approach is to use a mixture of gylcerin and water.
-Glycerin is a gel-like product that can be found in the beauty section of the drug store.
-Alternatively, you can try using corn syrup instead.
+A better approach is to work with a mixture of glycerin and water.
+Glycerin is a gel-like product that you can find in the beauty section of the drug store.
+Or you can try using corn syrup instead.

 The ratio of glycerin to water will depend on how large you want the droplets.
 I find 50:50 to be a good start.

 Mix the glycerin or corn syrup with water in a small spray bottle and spritz the mixture onto the glass.
 Use an eyedropper or a chopstick to put bigger droplets strategically.
 The mixture won’t evaporate or move when you’re trying to get your shot.

 Note that this trick can also be used to create water droplets on fruit that won’t evaporate within seconds as they would do with a spritz of water.
 The glycerin can be rinsed off with warm water.

 7. Add Grill Marks for a Freshly Cooked Feel